-The PRC government has adopted a series of anti-monopoly and anti-unfair competition laws and regulations and has recently enhanced its enforcement of such laws and regulations.
-The PRC Anti-Monopoly Law and the relevant implementing rules (i) require that where concentration of undertakings reaches the filing threshold stipulated by the State Council, a filing must be made with the antimonopoly authority before the parties implement the concentration, (ii) prohibit a business operator with a dominant market position from abusing such position, such as by selling commodities at unfairly high prices or buying commodities at unfairly low prices, selling products at prices below cost without any justifiable cause, or refusing to trade with a trading party without any justifiable cause, and (iii) prohibit business operators from entering into monopoly agreements, which refer to agreements that eliminate or restrict competition with competing business operators or transaction counterparties, such as by boycotting transactions, fixing or changing the price of commodities, limiting the output of commodities or fixing the price of commodities for resale to third parties, unless the agreements satisfy certain exemptions under the PRC Anti-Monopoly Law.
-On June 24, 2022, the SCNPC adopted the new Anti-Monopoly Law with effect from August 1, 2022, which increases the fines for illegal concentration of business operators to no more than ten percent of its last year's sales revenue if the concentration of business operator has or may have an effect of excluding or limiting competition; or a fine of up to RMB5 million if the concentration of business operator does not have an effect of excluding or limiting competition.
+The PRC government has adopted a series of anti-monopoly and anti-unfair competition laws and regulations and has enhanced its enforcement of such laws and regulations.
+The PRC Anti-Monopoly Law and its implementing rules (i) require that where concentration of undertakings reaches the filing threshold stipulated by the State Council, a filing must be made with the antimonopoly authority before the parties implement the concentration, (ii) prohibit a business operator with a dominant market position from abusing such position, such as by selling commodities at unfairly high prices or buying commodities at unfairly low prices, selling products at prices below cost without any justifiable cause, or refusing to trade with a trading party without any justifiable cause, and (iii) prohibit business operators from entering into monopoly agreements, which refer to agreements that eliminate or restrict competition with competing business operators or transaction counterparties, such as by boycotting transactions, fixing or changing the price of commodities, limiting the output of commodities or fixing the price of commodities for resale to third parties, unless the agreements satisfy certain exemptions under the PRC Anti-Monopoly Law.
+Furthermore, in February 2021, the Anti-Monopoly Commission of the State Council promulgated the Anti-Monopoly Guidelines for the Internet Platform Economy Sector, which prohibit certain monopolistic acts of internet platforms so as to protect market competition and safeguard the interests of users and undertakings participating in the internet platform economy, including, without limitation, prohibiting platforms with a dominant position from abusing their market dominance.
+In addition, these guidelines also reinforce antitrust merger review for internet platform related transactions to safeguard market competition.
+On June 24, 2022, the Standing Committee of the National People's Congress enacted the new PRC Anti-Monopoly Law with effect from August 1, 2022, which increases the fines for illegal concentration of business operators to no more than ten percent of its last year's sales revenue if the concentration of business operator has or may have an effect of excluding or limiting competition, or a fine of up to RMB5 million if the concentration of business operator does not have an effect of excluding or limiting competition.
 It also stipulates that where a concentration of undertakings does not meet the threshold for declaration set by the State Council, but there is evidence that the concentration of undertakings has or may have the effect of excluding or limiting competition, the law enforcement agencies may order the operators to file the concentration of undertakings.
-On March 10, 2023, the SAMR issued four implementing rules for the Anti-Monopoly Law.
-These rules provide further clarification on the new Anti-Monopoly Law.
-The implementing rules include the Provisions on Curbing Abuse of Administrative Power to Exclude or Restrict Competition, Provisions on Prohibition of Monopoly Agreements, Provisions on Prohibition of the Abuse of Market Dominance, and Provisions on the Review of Concentrations of Undertakings.